ethz-asl/robot_control/README.md

 ### Usage with Ros

 Ros uses by default python2.7 while this package requires `python3.6`.
 The quickest method to use the library together with ros was to set the correct python executable at the beginning of each file.
-Look at [this script](test/pinocchio_control_test.py) for an example.
+Look at [this script](test/test_op_space_controller.py) for an example.
 You will need to change this to your corresponding path.
 Additionally, I had to install rospkg for python 3.x (`pip3 install rospkg`)

 ### Examples

 Although `pybullet` is not a necessary dependency, it has been used for testing.
-An example is available [here](test/pinocchio_control_test.py) where a robotic arm is controller and results are checked in a pybullet simulation.
+An example is available [here](test/test_op_space_controller.py) where a robotic arm is controller and results are checked in a pybullet simulation.

 ### TODO
-[x] Test with basic controllers
+[x] Test with basic controller

+[ ] End effector motion controller

 [ ] Urdf based actuation limiter